-Because after you discover how easy it is to put together a delicious, warm stuffing, you’ll never go back to the boxed kind.
+Discover how easy it is to put together a delicious, warm stuffing, that you’ll never go back to the boxed kind.
 Yes, prepackaged stuffing tastes fine and is an absolute breeze to cook, but there is no comparison once you try making this homemade version.

 With home-cooked food, you are always in control and get to choose the ingredients that go into your food.
 (I’ve even stopped eating mac and cheese from the box – here’s how to make it at home.)